azurenoops/terraform-azurerm-overlays-management-hub/README.md

 This module handles the creation and a list of address spaces for subnets.
 This module uses `for_each` to create subnets and corresponding service endpoints, service delegation, and network security groups.
 This module associates the subnets to network security groups as well with additional user-defined NSG rules.

-This module creates 4 subnets by default: Gateway Subnet, AzureFirewallSubnet, ApplicationGateway Subnet and Management Subnet.
+This module creates 4 subnets by default: Gateway Subnet, AzureFirewallSubnet, AzureFirewallManagementSubnet and AzureBastionSubnet.

 Name | Description
 ---- | -----------